 steel, barnacles collected from the Salton Sea lake bed, copper wire, hardware, chain

 70 × 40 × 40 cm

-I collected dead barnacles from the exposed lake bed and attached them with copper wire and hardware onto a steel backbone, shaped like the branch of a fruiting date tree (farmers commonly plant date trees in the vicinity of the Salton Sea).
-I use these barnacles as a symbol of the rapidly evaporating Salton Sea and the dead animals that can be found all over its shores.
+Collected dead barnacles from the exposed lake bed are attached with copper wire and hardware onto a steel backbone, shaped like the branch of a fruiting date tree (farmers commonly plant date trees in the vicinity of the Salton Sea).
+These barnacles are used as a symbol of the rapidly evaporating Salton Sea and the dead animals that can be found all over its shores.